-PCRX-201 was added to our product development portfolio as part of the Flexion Acquisition.
 PCRX-201 is a novel, helper-dependent adenoviral vector expressing interleukin-1 receptor antagonist (IL-1Ra).
 After injection, the vector enters joint cells and turns them into factories to produce sustained therapeutic levels of IL-1Ra and inhibit the IL-1 pathway to manage pain and mitigate OA-related joint damage while remaining localized to the joint space.
 In a Phase 1 proof-of-concept study of patients with moderate to severe OA of the knee, PCRX-201 was well tolerated with improvements in knee pain observed across all doses.
-In February 2024, the FDA granted PCRX-201 an RMAT designation.
-Our RMAT application was supported by the preliminary safety and efficacy findings from a Phase 1 open-label, proof-of-concept, single ascending dose trial that enrolled 72 patients in two three-dose cohorts: a co-administered IA steroid cohort and a cohort that did not receive a steroid.
+The study enrolled 72 patients in two three-dose cohorts: a co-administered IA steroid cohort and a cohort that did not receive a steroid.
 PCRX-201 was well tolerated, with efficacy observed through at least 52 weeks at all doses and cohorts.
 The highest level of efficacy was achieved in the co-administered steroid group, which showed a greater percentage of patients with at least a 50% improvement in Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) pain and stiffness scores, as well as a meaningful improvement in (Knee Injury and Osteoarthritis Outcomes Score) KOOS functional assessment.
-The 52-week data were presented at the Osteoarthritis Research Society International (OARSI) 2024 World Congress in April 2024 and we expect to submit the 104-week efficacy and safety data for presentation at a medical meeting later this year.
+The one-year data were presented at the Osteoarthritis Research Society International (OARSI) 2024 World Congress in April 2024.
+We now have two-year efficacy and safety data that we have submitted for presentation at a medical meeting later this year.
+Given the highly encouraging Phase 1 data, we are preparing to launch a second clinical study in knee OA.